smmhrdmn/A-Quiet-Place-to-Post/README.md

 - Posts appear immediately, newest first
 - Click **delete** on any post (when signed in) to remove it
 - Anyone can submit suggestions (you approve them when signed in)
+- Click the heart icon (♡) to like posts (one like per user per post)
+- **Letterboxd Integration:** In the admin tab, enter a Letterboxd profile URL to fetch and display film reviews in your feed

 ---